SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/widgets.md

 The main widget is composed of four elements: two buttons, a label,  and  a value.
 Let us detail these elements:
 - the label and the value are text elements,
-- the two buttons are in fact a composite elment composed of a circle element with a text element inside.
+- the two buttons are, in fact, a composite element composed of a circle element with a text element inside.

 ### Getting started

-We start by defining a new class called `BlIntegerInputElement` with an attribute for each of its subelement as well as an extra attribute to hold directly the value
+We start by defining a new class called `BlIntegerInputElement` with an attribute for each of its subelement as well as an extra attribute to hold directly the value:

 ```
 BlElement << #BlIntegerInputElement
 	slots: { #plus . #minus . #inputValue . #value . #inputLabel };
 	tag: 'Input';
-	package: 'myBecherBloc'
+	package: 'ABlocPackage'
 ```

 We start by defining the shape of the main element.
 Notice that visual properties such the background, the border could be stored differently to be customized afterwards.This is what we will show in a following chapter using stylesheet and skins as done in Toplo.

 ```
 BlIntegerInputElement >> inputExtent